-2. Remove nut on the adjustment bolt.
-Remove washers and bolt.

-3. Reposition the eye at the end of the spring rod to the desired position in the pedal arm.

-4. Insert bolt with the washers, re-attach the nut and tighten.
+- 2. Remove nut on the adjustment bolt.
+Remove bolt. - 3.
+Reposition the eye at the end of the spring rod to the desired position in the pedal arm. - 4.
+Insert bolt , re-attach the nut and tighten.

 5. Set the preload nut and the lock nut back to the original position.